ashleyconnor/blog/_posts/2022-01-05-to-london-and-back-my-worst-tech-interview.md

 ### To London

-I updated my resume and uploaded it to Monster the jobs board.
+I updated my resume and uploaded it to the jobs board, Monster UK.
 This led to a few recruiters reaching out and setting up phone screens with companies in London.

 After a screen with a CIO, I was invited to interview for a junior developer position with a digital cinema software company based in Hammersmith, West London.